 more complete feed for his beef cattle says Fuller, of Kinder, LA.

-caught his attention.
-For two years, Fuller has teamed up with Chip LeMieux
+his attention.
+For two years, Fuller has teamed up with Chip LeMieux and Bill

-and Bill Storer, animal scientists at McNeese State University, Lake Charles,
+Storer, animal scientists at McNeese State University, Lake Charles, LA, to grow,

-LA, to grow, harvest and evaluate forage soybeans developed by Eagle Seed
+harvest and evaluate forage soybeans developed by Eagle Seed Co., Weiner, AR.

-variety.
-A center-pivot-irrigated field was divided into sections for corn planted
+A center-pivot-irrigated field was divided into sections for corn planted at a

-Both were on 30” rows to match the harvester.
-The soybeans were planted in
+on 30” rows to match the harvester.
+The soybeans were planted in late March, one

-than is typical for silage.
-That allowed the soybeans to gain more vegetative
+is typical for silage.
+That allowed the soybeans to gain more vegetative growth,

-growth, reaching growth stage R5 and yielding 3.9-4.4 tons/acre of dry matter
+reaching growth stage R5 and yielding 3.9-4.4 tons/acre of dry matter at harvest

 A pull-type forage harvester chopped both crops at a combined dry matter of

-half full, then soybeans were chopped for the remainder of the load.
-The two
+full, then soybeans were chopped for the remainder of the load.
+The two forages

-out,” he says.
+he says.
 “They would eat and eat.
-If I let them, they’d eat over 50 lbs/day,
+If I let them, they’d eat over 50 lbs/day, and that

-that, while soybeans are intriguing, experimenting with them remains second
+while soybeans are intriguing, experimenting with them remains second to

-to producing the best silage corn possible.
-The row spacing, harvest timing
+producing the best silage corn possible.
+The row spacing, harvest timing and

 The corn-soybean silage also is being evaluated as part of McNeese State